joshbegley/nyt-latest/previous.md

-**Girl, 16, Intentionally Struck and Killed by Driver of SUV in Queens**\
+**Girl, 16, Struck and Killed by Driver of S.U.V. in Queens, Police Say**\
-`The girl, identified as Jhoanny Gomez-Alvarez, got into an argument with a 38-year-old man driving a Chevrolet Suburban early Saturday morning.
-He then ran her down with the vehicle.`\
+`The girl, identified as Jhoanny Gomez-Alvarez, was intentionally struck by the 38-year-old driver early Saturday morning after getting into an argument with him, a law enforcement official said.`\
 https://nytimes.com/2025/09/13/nyregion/girl-struck-suv-queens.html

 **1976 Topps Walter Payton rookie card: Our sports card of the week**\